jinwoov/Async-Inn/README.md

 - Some have one bedroom, others have 2 bedrooms, while a few are more of a cozy studio.
 It navigates to the room table has a one to many relationship.

 ### Change Log
+- 2.1; *Migrated and updated database* April 2 2020
+- 2.0: *Created a new classes in the models folder.
+In DbContext, created a new table for each entity class.
+We added composite keys association with own overriden `OnModelCreating` method* April 2 2020
 - 1.4: *Added migration* - April 2 2020
 - 1.3: *Scaffolding database, install all needed dependencies* - April 2 2020
 - 1.2: *Lab 12 complete, updated our ERD diagram* - April 2 2020